Motorbike Odyssey

 Motorbike Odyssey is the Trombone Concerto No. 1 by Swedish composer Jan Sandström.
 The concerto for solo tenor trombone and large orchestra, written in 1989, is sometimes called Motorbike Concerto.
 It was dedicated to the trombone virtuoso Christian Lindberg.
 The piece is meant to be a musical telling of a modern Odysseus, traveling the world with his trombone.

 Orchestration

-The orchestration is complex, calling for a large orchestra with additional piano, harp, full percussion section and virtuoso metal plate striker.
+The orchestration is complex, calling for a large orchestra with additional piano, harp, full percussion section and virtuoso bell plate striker.
 The solo part, at almost 24 minutes in length, is highly complex, spanning the bass, tenor, and treble clefs and calling for considerable extended technique.